tarkh/hackintosh/Huananzhi-F8D/README.md

 #### Method 2

 Despite the fact that the stock bios has a lock on the ME-regions, it is still possible to flash over the modified one using the `Afudos` program from a bootable USB drive.
 The bios will be flashed, but not completely, leaving the locked ME-regions.
-The method of such a firmware was tested by me personally, the turbo boost unlock and the memory timings menu work.
+This method of flashing was also tested by me personally, the turbo boost unlock and the memory timings menu work.
 Nevertheless, **I highly recommend getting a programmer and flashing the modified bios correctly 1 time, all subsequent flashing can be done without a programmer, since everything will be unlocked**.

 #### Post-firmware